secretstartups/handbook/sites/handbook/source/handbook/legal/record-retention-policy/index.html.md

 Protection of the stored information will be in such a form as to ensure the integrity of the storage mechanism.

-Retention will be, at a minimum, for the time period set forth in the Retention Schedule.
+Retention will be, at a minimum, for the time period set forth in the [Records Retention and Disposal Standard](https://about.gitlab.com/handbook/engineering/security/records-retention-deletion.html).

 Records will be properly disposed of once the respective retention period has lapsed.